 ANDREW SALGADO: GLORY!

-BEERS London is pleased to present a new body of work by Andrew Salgado in his most recent solo exhibition - Glory!
-For the first time, Salgado turns away from the portrait and figure that have defined his work for more than a decade, presenting a series devoted exclusively to flowers.
+BEERS London is pleased to present a new body of work by Andrew Salgado, entitled Glory!
+For the first time, Salgado ventures from figurative painting to present a series devoted exclusively to abstracted florals.

-At once funereal and joyous, these exuberant compositions occupy a space between celebration and mourning, glory and uncertainty.
+At once funereal and joyous, these exuberant compositions occupy a space between celebration and mourning, expression and uncertainty.
 Bursting with colour and vitality, they embrace contradiction: frustration and release, restraint and abandon, beauty and decay.
+For the artist, the word "glory" is laden with possibility, at once promising and mildly unsettling; its etymology meaning majestic and light, but also heaviness, social weightiness.

-These paintings emerged from Salgado's increasingly literary approach to painting.
-In recent years, his exhibitions have been accompanied by extensive writing and narrative frameworks.
-Here, he moves in the opposite direction, pursuing a more immediate language rooted in gesture, sensation, and the emotional possibilities of paint itself.
+Given the turmoil of recent years, as well as Salgado's own increasingly literary approach to his art, this body of work is a response and reaction to his own tendency toward narrative.
+In recent years, his exhibitions have been accompanied by extensive writing and narrative frameworks, but Glory! purposely turns the opposite direction, pursuing a more immediate language rooted in gesture, sensation, and the visceral possibilities of paint itself.

 At the heart of this body of work is a search for freedom.
-Where the figure can become burdened by assumptions of psychology, identity, and narrative, the flower offers something closer to pure idea.
-These are not flowers in any conventional sense, but dreamlike notions of the floral that hover between recognition and abstraction.
-The flower becomes less a subject than a catalyst, allowing both artist and viewer greater freedom of interpretation.
+During the process of creation, Salgado has found himself moving further away from quote-unquote "flower paintings" to something closer to pure idea: automatic writing or a communion between concept, process, and execution.
+These are not flowers in any conventional sense, but dreamlike expressions hovering somewhere between representational recognition and pure abstraction.
+The flower is less a subject matter than a catalyst, allowing the artist access to a sense of abstraction that he has increasingly hinted at for years.

 ANDREW SALGADO (b.
 1982, Regina, Canada) graduated with an MA in Fine Art from Chelsea College of Art in 2009, and is regarded as one of the United Kingdom’s leading figurative painters.
 He has exhibited worldwide, with solo exhibitions in London, New York, Tokyo, Miami, Toronto, Cape Town, Sydney, and throughout Europe.